 If you don’t want to get bogged down in all the technical aspects of metadata and keyword density, hire a trusted SEO agency to get it done for you.

-But the most important thing is to keep moving forward in your on-page SEO efforts.
+The most important thing is that your digital agency keeps making progress with your on-page SEO efforts.
 Every little tweak helps, so don’t get so intimidated by the sheer number of factors that you never make progress.
 Keep at it, one step at a time, and rankings will improve.